 Visual Studio 2017

-Winbutton and searching for
+Windowsbutton and searching for

 x64.
-Be careful to not open a
+Be careful not to open a

 Other Visual Studio versions may cause conflict.
 Even if these have been uninstalled, some registers may persist.
 To completely clean Visual Studio from the computer, go to

 Program Files (x86)\Microsoft Visual Studio\Installer\resources\app\layout and run

 From CARLA 0.9.11 onwards we have included fixes to Unreal Engine that require modification to the engine itself.
 This means that it is no longer possible to use the Unreal Engine version provided by Epic Games Launcher with CARLA and instead we need to build a modified version.